Burning Like the Midnight Sun: Critical reception

 Burning Like the Midnight Sun received some of the highest acclaim for any album in the band's catalog, both at the time of release and retrospectively.
-Jeff Eibel, writing for the Spin Control column in the Chicago Sun-Times, called the album "a late-career triumph," and remarked that Burning Like the Midnight Sun was the Choir’s "second exceptional album in a row, and its best since 1990's landmark Circle Slide."
+Jeff Elbel, writing for the Spin Control column in the Chicago Sun-Times, called the album "a late-career triumph," and remarked that Burning Like the Midnight Sun was the Choir’s "second exceptional album in a row, and its best since 1990's landmark Circle Slide."
 Christianity Today′s Andrew Greer also praised the album, saying that "the Grammy-nominated indie rockers plunge headfirst into lyrical provocations of love, loss and the gospel, issuing smooth musical clarity to contrast the murky exploration of everyday faith."
 Andy Argyrakis, writing for CCM Magazine, said the Choir upheld its "pioneer status" as "one of alternative music's most meaningful and seminal acts" with "entrancing rhythms, dreamy arrangements, thought-provoking lyrics and overall attention to artistic detail."
 Derek Walter at The Phantom Tollbooth also highlighted the production, calling Burning Like the Midnight Sun a "sonic delight" and the Choir's "most cohesive, melodic and atmospheric collection to date," adding that the album also contains "vibrantly visual lyrics full of poetry and insight."

-Editor Steve Ruff, writing for Down the Line, called the disc "solid throughout," with "warmth that is full-flavored and dense, with texture and layers."
+Matt Connor at HM called Burning Like the Midnight Sun "another solid LP," specifically highlighting Dan Michaels' saxophone contributions as a "real gem," adding that, "not only does the mix strongly support his efforts, but it surprisingly fits into every track—a feat unto itself."
+Editor Steve Ruff, writing for Down the Line, also called the disc "solid throughout," with "warmth that is full-flavored and dense, with texture and layers."
 He highlighted both Daugherty's voice, which he described as containing a "gentle fragility," and Hindalong's percussion, with its "unique delivery and perception."
 In QRO Magazine, writer Lloyd Epperly also praised the album's production, claiming that Midnight Sun mines "similar sonic textures as the Church and Cocteau Twins," and added that "it's as if all the pieces came together this time."
 Michael Weaver of Jesus Freak Hideout agreed, writing that Burning Like the Midnight Sun is "easily one of the Choir's best albums, if not their best to date," while Cross Rhythms contributor Lins Honeyman simply called the album "[an] exemplary release."

 Retrospectively, Apple Music's editorial review said that "Derri Daugherty remains a uniquely evocative singer, bringing a spacey sort of tenderness to Steve Hindalong’s spiritually informed lyrics," and that "the Choir’s subtle layering of effects-laden guitars, pulsating percussion and moody saxophones achieves a gorgeous shimmer."